for-mainframe/for-mainframe-rexx-intellij/README.md

-# IntelliJ-Rexx
-Rexx language plugin for IntelliJ IDEA
+# Rexx Language Support plug-in for IntelliJ IDEA™

-## Not maintained currently.
+Rexx Language Support plug-in for IntelliJ IDEA.
+Adds support for Rexx language.
+Plugin to support syntax checking and highlight for Rexx language.